-- Some parents had issues with some of the straps breaking.
+- You may have issues with some of the straps breaking.

-This set comes with 10 locks and two keys, which is nice for moms who have a lot of cabinets to protect and who don’t relish the idea of only having one key in case they are too sleep deprived to remember where they put it.
+This set comes with 10 locks and two keys, which is nice if you have a lot of cabinets to protect and who don’t relish the idea of only having one key in case you’re too sleep deprived to remember where you put it.

-The locks are only visible on the inside of your cabinet so there will be nothing on the outside of the cabinet to draw in your curious child.
+The locks are only visible on the inside of your cabinet so there’s nothing on the outside to draw in your curious child.
 That means they’ll have no additional reason to check out your cabinets.
-And since your child won’t be able to reach these locks, there will be no way for them to open them.
+And since your child won’t be able to reach the locks, there’ll be no way for them to open them.

-These magnetic locks don’t require any drilling — you’ll just use adhesive strips to get them to stick to the cabinet.
+These thankfully don’t require any drilling — just use the adhesive strips to get them to stick to the cabinet.

-- These locks won’t allow kids to even open the cabinet a crack so there is no way they’ll smash their fingers.
+- They won’t allow kids to open the cabinet even a crack, so there’s no way they’ll smash their fingers.

-- You can’t even tell there is a lock installed.
+- You can’t even tell there’s a lock installed.

 - No drilling required.